 That’s why it’s crucial for marketing and sales to sell against the status quo – the easiest choice, is that of taking no action.

 Sellers who make the sale are usually those who helped customers understand why they need to make a change, Riesterer notes.

 - What are the hidden sources of friction, costs, and penalties

 - How much those disadvantages will grow in the future.

 As Riesterer says, “74% of executives buy from the seller who helps them see the need to change.
 Create a ‘why change?’ discussion.”

 Make your story unpredictable.

-As you expand your message beyond 7 seconds to 2 minutes, 5 minutes or 20 minutes, it becomes increasing difficult to hold audiences’ attention.
+As you expand your message beyond 7 seconds to 2 minutes, 5 minutes, or 20 minutes, it becomes increasingly difficult to hold audiences’ attention.

 To avoid audience habituation, vary the stimuli, advises Dr. Simon.
 As you tell your story, change the stimulus back and forth between these two columns of stimuli.